szilard/benchm-ml/README.md

 - Spark MLlib.

 (**Update:** It turns out these are the [most popular tools](https://github.com/szilard/list-ml-tools) used for machine learning indeed.
-If your software tools of choice is not here, your can benchmark it with minimal work with the [following instructions](z-other-tools).)
+If your software tool of choice is not here, your can benchmark it with minimal work with the [following instructions](z-other-tools).)

 Random forest, boosting and more recently deep neural networks are the algos expected to perform the best on the structure/sizes